tammasloughran/ehfheatwaves/README.md

 into a very large gridded array.
 This takes up a lot of ram ~30-40GB, so make sure that you have enough ram.

 TX90pct and TN90pct heatwaves are also available.
-Only the seasonal aspects are available for now, no daily values.
+Daily values are available but only output one at a time.
 These will be output to separate files.

 Global datasets are treated differently depending on which hemisphere the data are in.
 The data are split by hemispheres, and summer heatwaves are